 If other stocks in the sector are up 20% and the stock with the expiring warrant is only up 5%, this is a great indicator that the stock may jump immediately following the warrant expiration.
 I’ve seen many stocks move up 5-20% in just a few days after a warrant expiration when they have been trailing the performance of their peers in their sector.

-This one criteria alone can be a very powerful indicator of whether or not a stock will pop after a warrant expiration.
-While I definitely use the other indicators, if I had to weight the indicators by importance, this one would be heavily weighted versus the others.
+This one criteria alone can be a very powerful indicator of whether or not a stock will rise after a warrant expiration.
+While I definitely use the other indicators, if I had to pick one and only one indicator to use, this would be the one.

 Ideally the Common is Near the Strike Price of the Warrant